viliger18/ClaudeAgents/instructions.md

 ### Step 2: Parse Santa Log Entries from CSV

-Load the exported CSV file and process each row.
-For each entry, you now have the following fields available:
+Load the downloaded CSV file and process each row.
+For each entry, you have the following fields available:

 - **Machine ID** — Hostname or identifier of the endpoint
 - **File Path** — Full filesystem path to the binary